ojj11/morphic/README.md

 `var myMatcher = morphic.makeMatcher((input) => return wasMatched)`

-`matcher` is now similar to the above matchers, use it in the same way with `myMatcher([name])`
+`myMatcher` is now similar to the above matchers, use it in the same way with `myMatcher([name])`

 ## Running tests

-    npm install --dev
+    npm install
     npm test

 ## Known issues